Your Guide to Armpit Dress Shields, Garment Guards & Sweat Pads

 You don’t need to spend a ton of money on an arsenal of products to combat your sweat.
 If you’re looking for sweat proof clothing that has an integrated sweat barrier (and don’t want to mess with adjusting sweat pads all day), Thompson Tees may be the right solution for you.

 The Hydro-Shield underarm barrier traps moisture and releases it as vapor.
 No sweat marks, yellow stains or fiddling with sweat pads.
 Just a light, breathable undershirt made from premium combed cotton and rayon from bamboo.
-Instead of throwing money at subpar products, we’ll let you try a sweat proof Thompson Tee risk-free today.
+Instead of throwing money at subpar products, we’ll let you try a sweat proof Thompson Tee risk-free for 30% off with code 30OFFTEES today.
 Let us know what you think!